 Provides an overview of modern astronomy, including the scientific method; telescopes; stars and star clusters; stellar evolution; galaxies and the large-scale structure of the universe; and the Big Bang.
-May also include periodic visits to the university change to the include periodic visits to the university observatory.
-College/Department: College of Arts and Sciences
+May also include periodic visits to the university observatory.
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit